hpe-dev-incubator/hpe-dev-portal/content/blog/multitenancy-for-kubernetes-clusters-using-hpe-alletra-6000-and-nimble-storage.md

 At this point, the storage administrator hands over the credentials to the Kubernetes administrator.

 It's important to understand that giving the folder name to the Kubernetes administrator is completely optional.
 This could be useful in situations where it has been determined that a tenant need different performance characteristics for the folders.
-Like a "gold", "silver" and "bronze" scheme.
-The Container Storage Provider (CSP) will, by default, pick the folder with the most available capacity for the tenant.
+Like a *gold*, *silver* and *bronze* scheme.
+The Container Storage Provider ("CSP") will, by default, pick the folder with the most available capacity for the tenant.
 The upside by omitting the folder information to the Kubernetes administrator is that the storage administrator has all the power and flexibility to grow storage to new pools for a tenant without the tenant knowing about it.
 A very popular cloud operational model.

 # Apply Kubernetes configuration